MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **processSessionId** - Randomly generated guid to identify the app session

 - **UTCReplace_AppSessionGuid** - Constant boolean value.
 Always true.

+#### Office.StickyNotes.Web.SDK.AppBoot

+Triggered when app is booted (user action) and is required to compute usage.

+The following fields are collected:

+- **Audience** - Identifies “Dogfood”, “Insiders”, “Microsoft” or “Production”

+- **baseData_properties_version** - Version of properties such as PostChannel and PrivacyGuardPlugin

+- **Browser_Name** - Always logged blank

+- **Browser_Version** - Always logged blank

+- **Consent_AddInContentSourceLocation** - Add In content source location

+- **Consent_AddInContentState** - Add In content state

+- **Consent_ControllerConnectedServicesConsentTime** - Indicates when the user chose the status of optional connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DiagnosticDataConsentTime** - Indicates when the user provided the consent for diagnostic data.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DownloadContentConsentTime** - Indicates when the user made the choice to enable or disable connected experiences that download online content.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_UserContentDependentConsentTime** - Indicates when the user chose to enable or disable connected experiences that analyze content was made.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Culture_UiLanguage** - Always logged blank

+- **Data_App_Name** - The name of the application that is providing the data.
+Allows us to identify which application is showing an issue so we know how to address it.

+- **Data_App_Platform** - The broad classification of the platform on which the app is running.
+Allows us to identify on which platforms an issue may be occurring so that we can correctly prioritize the issue.

+- **Data_App_Version** - The version of the application.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Data_AppInfo_Id** - Name of the host application

+- **Data_AppInfo_Version** - Version of the host application

+- **Data_Audience** - Identifies “Dogfood”, “Insiders”, “Microsoft” or “Production”

+- **Data_clientSessionId** - Client Session ID

+- **Data_Device_Id** - A unique identifier for the device.
+Allows us to identify the distribution of issues across a set of devices.

+- **Data_EventName** - A unique name of a OneNote's event.
+OneNote events use this custom field to specify a unique name due to an engineering limitation in the past.

+- **Data_ExpirationDate** - A date in numerical format indicates when this event will be stop sending from clients

+- **Data_FeedEnabled** - Identifies if feed is enabled.

+- **Data_HostApp** - Identifies the host app name that launches a sub-app.

+- **Data_HostSessionId** - Uniquely identifies the host app session for a sub-app

+- **Data_Namespace** - A namespace of the event.
+Allows us to group the event into groups.

+- **Data_OTelJS_Sink** - Sink used by OTel logger.
+It is always logged blank.

+- **Data_OTelJS_Version** - Version of OTel logger

+- **Data_SamplePolicy** - Identifies if the sample policy is Measure or Critical

+- **Data_SDX_AssetId** - ONLY exists for store Add-ins.
+OMEX gives the Add in an AssetId when it goes into Store.
+It is always logged blank.

+- **Data_SDX_BrowserToken** - Identifier that sits in the browser's cache

+- **Data_SDX_HostJsVersion** - This is the platform-specific version of Office.js (for example, outlook web16.01.js) This contains the API surface for ad ins

+- **Data_SDX_Id** - The GUID of an Add-in, which uniquely identifies it

+- **Data_SDX_InstanceId** - Represents Add in document pair

+- **Data_SDX_MarketplaceType** - Indicates where the Add-in installed from

+- **Data_SDX_OfficeJsVersion** - This is the version of Office.js that will redirect to the platform-specific version.

+- **Data_SDX_SessionId** - Session Id of the Add-in

+- **Data_SDXSessionId** - SDX Session ID

+- **Data_SDX_Version** - Version of the Add-in

+- **Data_Session_Id** - Uniquely identifies a given session of data.
+Allows us to identify the impact of issues by evaluating the number of sessions that are impacted and if there are common features of those sessions.

+- **Data_SessionCorrelationId** - The globally unique identifier for the host's session.

+- **Data_ShortEventName** - A short name of an event.
+Allows us to identify the event that was being sent from the client.

+- **Data_StickyNotesSDKVersion** - Version number indicating the version of Sticky Notes the user is using.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Data_User_IsAnonymous** - Identifies if the current user is anonymous.
+It is always logged as false or blank.

+- **Data_User_PrimaryIdentityHash** - A pseudonymous identifier that represents the current user.

+- **Data_User_PrimaryIdentitySpace** - The type of identity contained in the PrimaryIdentityHash.
+One of MSACID, OrgIdCID or UserObjectId.

+- **Data_User_TenantId** - The tenant that a user's subscription is tied to.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

+- **DeviceInfo_BrowserName** - Browser Name

+- **DeviceInfo_BrowserVersion** - Browser Version

+- **DeviceInfo_Id** - The globally unique device identifier for a device

+- **DeviceInfo_OsName** - The name of the device OS

+- **DeviceInfo_OsVersion** - The version of the operating system

+- **Event_ReceivedTime** - The time the event was logged in the service

+- **M365aInfo_EnrolledTenantId** - Enrolled tenant id

+- **OriginalRoutingGeo** - Identifies if the original routing geo is eu or not.

+- **PartA_PrivTags** - Always logged blank

+- **Release_IsOutOfServiceFork** - It is always logged as true or blank

+- **Session_SamplingValue** - A value in (0, 1)

+- **User_ActiveUserTenantId** - Active user tenant id

+- **User_IsAnonymous** - Identifies if the current user is anonymous.
+It is always logged as false or blank.

+- **User_TelemetryRegion** - Identifies the data boundary of the user

+- **UserInfo_Language** - Current language setting of the device to help us detect issues affecting certain languages

+- **UserInfo_TimeZone** - The user's time zone relative to UTC.

+- **WAC_ApplicationMode** - Always logged blank

+- **WAC_ApplicationModeExtended** - Always logged blank

+- **WAC_BrowserLanguage** - Always logged blank

+- **WAC_ContentLanguage** - Always logged blank

+- **WAC_Datacenter** - Always logged blank

+- **WAC_Host** - Always logged blank

+- **WAC_IsBusinessUser** - Always logged blank

+- **WAC_IsEdu** - Always logged blank

+- **WAC_IsSynthetic** - Always logged blank

+- **WAC_OsVersion** - Always logged blank

+- **WAC_Ring** - Always logged blank

+- **WAC_ServerDocId** - Server Document ID for the document that was scanned.
+It is always logged as blank.

+- **WAC_SessionOrigin** - Always logged blank

+- **WAC_UiHost** - Always logged blank

+- **WAC_UiHostIntegrationType** - Always logged blank

 #### Office.System.SessionHandoff